herki18/AngleSharp/src/AngleSharp.LayoutEngine/Documentation/LayoutEngine/New Arhitecture/Rev 1/StyleSystem Architecture Overview.md

 - **PropertyTreeManager**: Manages shared property storage through tree structures for memory efficiency
 - **StylePropertyMapper**: Handles logical-to-physical property mapping based on writing mode context

 These components operate independently and do not directly depend on each other.
-Instead, they are orchestrated by the ComputedStyleBuilder, which coordinates the processing sequence:
+Instead, they are orchestrated by the ComputedStyleBuilder, which coordinates the processing sequence following the Blink model:

-1. First, CSS variables are resolved by the VariableResolver
+1. First, DOM mutations are tracked by the DomMutationTracker
-2. Then computed values are calculated by the ValueCalculator
+2. Affected elements are marked by the StyleInvalidationTracker
-3. Logical properties are mapped to physical properties by the StylePropertyMapper
+3. Style recalculation is scheduled by the StyleRecalcScheduler
-4. Finally, values are stored efficiently by the PropertyTreeManager
+4. The StyleEngine processes invalidated elements through the style computation pipeline

-This orchestration-based approach follows modern browser engines like Blink and provides clear separation of concerns, better testability, and focused optimization opportunities.
+5. ComputedStyle objects are created and cached for future use

 ### Component Processing Flow

 The StyleSystem follows a specific processing sequence when computing styles:

 ```
-CSS Declaration → Variable Resolution → Value Calculation → Logical-to-Physical Mapping → Property Storage
+DOM Mutation → Style Invalidation → Style Recalc → Rule Matching → Cascade → Inheritance → Computed Style
 ```

 The ComputedStyleBuilder acts as the coordinator for this process:

 1. For each property in a declaration:
     - First resolves any CSS variables in the property value
     - Then computes absolute values through unit conversion and calculation
     - For logical properties, maps them to their physical equivalents based on writing mode
     - Finally stores the computed values in the property tree for efficient storage

 This clearly defined flow ensures that:

 - Variables are always resolved before calculations are performed
 - Unit conversion happens after variable resolution
 - Logical properties are correctly mapped based on writing mode